Basile Dubois

 Corporate Governance

-My work in corporate governance suggests that current regulation is inefficient at achieving its stated policy objectives.
+My work in corporate governance suggests that current regulation could be more efficient at achieving its stated policy objectives.
 I’m particularly interested in exploring the following areas:

 General outlook

-Across both financial intermediation and corporate governance, my goal is to understand how policies play out in the real world.
+My goal across both financial intermediation and corporate governance is to understand how policies play out in the real world.
 I’m focused on bridging the gap between theory and practice to help shape policies that are both effective and grounded in reality.